-The BA (Hons) in Commercial Modern Music is a four year full-time degree validated by Dublin Institute of Technology.
+The BA (Hons) in Commercial Modern Music is a four year full-time degree validated by Technological University Dublin.
 Students choose to study one of 5 streams: Guitar, Bass, Drums, Vocals or Songwriting.
-Graduates of the CPD Diploma in Music Business can apply for the BA(Hons) in Commercial Modern Music.
+Graduates of the Foundation Diploma in Music Business can apply for the BA(Hons) in Commercial Modern Music.
 Applicants must meet the audition requirement for their chosen stream on this course.

 The minimum entry requirements for the course are 2H5s and 4O6s in any Leaving Cert subject plus the required entry points for this course.
 Applicants can achieve up to 600 points in their audition to combine with their Leaving Cert points towards this course.
 The primary entry requirements for mature applicants All academic requirements are reviewed by TU Dublin.

 Equivalent qualifications that will be considered from EU applicants can be viewed at: www2.cao.ie/downloads/documents/Guidelines-EU-EFTA.pdf

-All Irish and EU applications must be made through the CAO at www.cao.ie/apply.php using the course code DT506.
+All Irish and EU applications must be made through the CAO at www.cao.ie/apply.php using the course code TU 961.

 Applications open from November and close at 5.15pm on 1st February each year.
 BA (Hons) Commercial Modern Music is no longer a restricted course, late applications are open via the CAO until May 1st.

 How can I apply to the Diploma in Music Business course?

 All applications can be made via the BIMM Dublin Admissions Team.
-To request an application form, email them at email@example.com or call +353 1 5133 666.
-The completed form can be returned via email to firstname.lastname@example.org.
-The deadline to apply for this course is 5pm on 24th August 2018 2018.
+To request an application form, email them at [email protected] or call +353 1 5133 666.
+The completed form can be returned via email to [email protected].
+We encourage all prospective students to apply before 5pm on 1st July each year.